darkstar/darkstar.github.io/_posts/2021-11-13-k3s-on-raspberypi-at-home-part2.md

 ## Install cert-manager for automatic LetsEncrypt certificates

 Now we need to install the cert-manager, which will be used to automatically generate Let's Encrypt certificates for our ingresses.
-Note that even though Traekik, the default network stack in k3s, can technically do that as well, it is not as sophisticated as cert-manager (for example, Traefik stores the certificates in regular files instead of Kubernetes secrets).
+Note that even though Traefik, the default network stack in k3s, can technically do that as well, it is not as sophisticated as cert-manager (for example, Traefik stores the certificates in regular files instead of Kubernetes secrets).

 First we will create a new namespace for the cert-manager.
 Save this as `cert-manager-namespace.yaml` and apply it to your cluster: